 A last name which one of the spouses has gained in a previous marriage cannot be chosen.

 The marital contract is voluntary.
 With a marital contract, the marital right of each spouse to the other spouse’s property can be excluded partly or entirely in case of divorce or the death of either spouse.
 A marital contract can be made before or during marriage.
-Both spouses must sign the marital contract, and two witnesses must verify that the signatures are correct.
-The marital contract must be registered at the Digital and Population Data Services Agency in order to enter into force.
+Both spouses must sign the marital contract, and the signatures must be certified by two competent witnesses.
+The marital contract must be registered at the Digital and Population Data Services Agency in order for it to enter into force.